department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.medicationRequest-notes.md

 - The [mock example](https://github.com/department-of-veterans-affairs/mhv-fhir-phr-mapping/blob/main/mocks/SampleMedicationsServResp.json)
 - This is not a VIA or HDR feed, so there is no schema.
 There is only the MHV Java Object definition (Note the convention of postfix of `TO` (e.g. MedicationDetail`TO`) is used in the java code object definition, but not an indication of VIA or any externally defined schema).
+- not just drugs, but also prescribed devices (not prosthetics)

 The results of the HL7 v2 request is a:
 - the List of Medications is defined by a MedicationDetailTO which may have dispensed information and tracking information)
   - The outer MedicationDetailTO is is mapped to [Medication Request](StructureDefinition-VA.MHV.PHR.medicationRequest.html)